 Proposer: Councillor Carla Denyer

-Silver Motion - Ukraine and the Borders and Nationalities Bill
+Silver Motion - Ukraine and the Nationality and Borders Bill

 This Council notes

 1. The Russian Federation has launched an unprovoked, full-scale invasion of Ukraine – a sovereign, democratic country.
 The brutality of the Russian invasion, notably, the alleged use of cluster munitions, thermobaric weaponry, and the direct targeting of civilians in Ukraine.